 While women’s participation in the workforce continues to increase, they are also more likely than men to be caregivers, with 60 percent of women in the U.S. providing care to loved ones1 .
 As a result, women are more likely to suffer the impacts that caregiving can have on their career and retirement.
-This contributes, along with other key factors, to why women are more likely to benefit from long-term care planning.
+This contributes, along with other key factors, to why women are more likely to benefit from creating a long-term care strategy.

 Women have a greater likelihood of needing long-term care and in some cases have had a personal experience with someone who has needed care.
-But it’s not surprising that in the midst of juggling a variety of responsibilities, creating a plan for their own future care can get pushed further down the priority list.
+But it’s not surprising that in the midst of juggling a variety of responsibilities, creating a stategy for their own future care can get pushed further down the priority list.
 Taking the time to prepare in case of a long-term care event can be essential to help protect themselves and their families.

 Women typically have lower retirement incomes than men.